 We don’t know what effects silver nanoparticles have on our health and the environment.

-So if "better safe than sorry" is your motto you might want to avoid these types of fabrics.
+So if “better safe than sorry” is your motto and you are concerned about environmental issues you might want to avoid these types of fabrics.

-Instead I suggest choosing a towel that is naturally odor resistant like linen.
+Instead, I recommend choosing a towel that is naturally odor-resistant like linen.
 Which is what every travel towel manufacturer would do if they were not primarily motivated by profit.

-So a relatively large towel packs light and compact.
+So it’s a relatively large towel, is quick-dry, and packs light and compact.

-They RainLeaf towels are treated with silver nanotechnology to help prevent bacterial smells.
-Don't expect too much here.
+The RainLeaf towels are treated with silver nanotechnology to help prevent bacterial smells.
+Don’t expect too much here.
 The best way to stop the towel from developing odors is to hang it up to dry.
-If you pack it wet it will still start to smell bad despite the manufacturers claims.
+If you pack it wet it will still start to smell bad despite the manufacturer’s claims.

-The xx-large version of the Rainleaf also features a zip pocket in the corner to put your cellphone or keys.
-This makes it an good beach towel.
+The xx-large version also features a zip pocket in the corner to put your cellphone or keys.
+This makes it a good beach towel.

 They are 85% polyester and 15% polyamide.
 Microfiber is not a natural textile it’s synthetic and it actually melts at high temperatures.
 Some people complain of a chemical smell with the towel is new but this fades after a few machine washes and it’s recommended to wash the towel before your first use it.